MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-canvas.md

 ## Optimizing across devices

-For most applications on the web, content will render differently depending on screen size or varying application state.
-If `InkingManager` isn't optimized correctly for your app, that could cause strokes and cursors to appear differently for each user.
-Fortunately, Live Share canvas supports a simple set of APIs that can allow the `<canvas>` to adjust stroke positions to align correctly with your content.
+For most applications on the web, content renders differently depending on the screen size or varying application state.
+If `InkingManager` isn't optimized correctly for your app, it might cause strokes and cursors to appear differently for each user.
+Live Share canvas supports a simple set of APIs, which allows the `<canvas>` to adjust stroke positions to align correctly with your content.

 By default, Live Share canvas works a lot like a whiteboard app, with the content being center aligned to the viewport with a 1x zoom level.
 Only part of the content is being rendered within the visible bounds of the `<canvas>`.
 Conceptually, it is like recording a video from birdseye view.
 While the viewport of the camera is recording a portion of the world beneath it, the real world stretches nearly infinitely in every direction.